morota/monthlyReports/_posts/2014-10-31-October-2014-Monthly-Report.md

 This is one of the internal funding opportunities for tenure-track faculty.
 Writing the proposal has reaffirmed the scope of my overall research program that I would like to establish at UNL and facilitated refining the specifics of my research design.
-That said, it is not so easy to spell out the new idea that ties in with my past work, but make it achievable over a finite period of time.
+That said, it is not so easy to spell out the new idea that ties in with my past work as well as make it achievable over a finite period of time.
 I felt a bit awkward writing science fiction (a.k.a., grant proposal) rather than science nonfiction (journal paper).
 Of a related note, I worked as a team of faculty in Civil Engineering and Food Science and Technology to submit our multi-disciplinary grant proposal to the